patanne/rdp-info/README.md

 **INCOMPLETE**

-This is the first project in C# in many years.
+This is my first project in C# in many years.
 To that end this project is an incomplete work.
+There are no unit tests and no logging.

+**WHY TWO PROJECTS**

-There are no unit tests.
-Additionally, it is broken into a standalone library and a console app.
-I intend to create a GUI app as well.
+The solution is broken into a standalone library and a console app which depends on the library.
+I separated the logic from the UI because I intend to create a GUI app as well.
 No telling when that will happen.

 This tool uses the following NuGet packages:
 - Cassia